valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 2. Categories has fewer rows per multi-tenant Grants in ```ApiLogicProject_Logic/security/declare_security.py```

-3. The app now shows help text to introduce its features
+3. The app now shows help text to introduce its features per updates in ```ApiLogicProject/ui/admin/admin.yaml```

 4. Our Delete Order test works, since we how have logic in ```ApiLogicProject_Logic/logic/declare_logic.py```

+You can use VSCode to *diff* these from their originals in the *ApiLogicProject*.

 Use the [```Detailed Tutorial```](ApiLogicProject/readme.md) to further explore this app.